maiar99/Depi-Final-Project/README.md

 ### Motivation

-The financial markets are often influenced by public perception, news, and social media activity.
-With the increasing volume of tweets related to financial markets and individual stocks, there is an opportunity to analyze this data to gain insights into market trends.
-By quantifying sentiment from Twitter data, we can potentially predict future stock movements, providing valuable information for investors and traders.
+Financial markets are significantly influenced by public perception, news, and social media activity.
+With the increasing volume of tweets related to financial markets and specific stocks, we have a unique opportunity to explore the relationship between Twitter sentiment and stock market movements.
+By quantifying sentiment from Twitter data, we aim to uncover insights that could help predict future stock price trends, providing valuable information for investors and traders.

 ### Objectives